May 29, 2023

 Isotoma axillaris 'Pink Star'

-Isotoma axillaris ‘Pink Star’ is part of the Campanulaceae family of plants.
-Axillaris is from Latin and means from axils referring to flowers growing from axils.
-They also call it Laurentia ‘Pink Star’, Pink Star Creeper, Rock Isotome ‘Pink Star’, Showy Isotome ‘Pink Start’, or Star Flower ‘Pink Star‘.
+Isotoma axillaris ‘Pink Star’ belongs to the enchanting Campanulaceae family of plants.
+Derived from Latin, “axillaris” signifies flowers growing from axils, which adds to its unique charm.
+This delightful perennial is also known by other names such as Laurentia ‘Pink Star’, Pink Star Creeper, Rock Isotome ‘Pink Star’, Showy Isotome ‘Pink Star’, or Star Flower ‘Pink Star’.

 Isotoma axillaris 'Pink Star'